areaDetector/areaDetector/INSTALL_GUIDE.md

 ### Edit RELEASE_PATHS.local
 The definitions for SUPPORT, AREA_DETECTOR, and EPICS_BASE must all be changed.
 All definitions must include the full path name.
-If the EPICS V4 libraries are to be used then the EV4_BASE path must also be defined.
+If the EPICS PVA (formerly v4) libraries are to be used then the PVA path must also be defined.

 The normal way of installing the EPICS components is to install and build ASYN and all synApp components under a single directory located by SUPPORT in